auraphp/auraphp.github.io/_posts/2013-10-21-aura-sql-v2-extended-pdo.markdown

 - [Aura.Sql-v2][] is composed primarily of an extended PDO implementation, along with a connection manager and a bare-bones profiler.
-Its only dependency is the native [PDO[]; there are no userland dependencies.
-As an added bonus, we have take pains to make it PHP 5.3 compatible.
+Its only dependency is the native [PDO][]; there are no userland dependencies.
+As an added bonus, we have taken pains to make it PHP 5.3 compatible.

 - [Aura.Sql_Query][] is a package of SELECT, INSERT, UPDATE, and DELETE query objects for MySQL, PostgreSQL, SQLite, and Microsoft SQL Server.
 It has no